NIWS slider

 Fund Based on Strategies and Style of Selection of Securities:

-Value Funds: Value Funds invest in companies which are undervalued due to short-term demand and supply scenario with the expectation of an increase in share price when the market recognizes its true or fair value.
+Value Funds: Value Funds invest in companies which are undervalued due to short-term demand and supply scenarios with the expectation of an increase in share price when the market recognizes its true or fair value.
 These funds tend to have a comparatively lower risk.

-ELSS: ELSS is a special type of investment in Equity Funds that gives tax benefit under section 80C up to a limit of RS.1,80,000/- with a lock in of 3 years with allocation in equity of 80%.
+ELSS: ELSS is a special type of investment in Equity Funds that gives tax benefit under section 80C up to a limit of RS.1,80,000/- with a lock-in of 3 years with allocation in equity of 80%.

 Advantage of Investing in Equity Based Fund: